emprax/St8-ment/README.md

 ### Coding Guide

 This section emphasizes the important components of the library on the basis of some coding examples.
 We first start with the definition of some of the components in regard to their purpose and location within an application.
+At first the V1 version will be discussed and then the V2 will be compared to V1 per section.

 #### Context